open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

+# 2020-08-07 Notes of the Technical Committee Meeting

+Attendees:  D. Cundiff (chair), J. Larson, M. Frazzini, J.C.
+Junqua, M. Brinas-Dobrowski, J. Eisenzopf, N. Latwis, P. Bentsen, N. Myers, S. Baul, J. Crabb, J. Iwasz, J. Maas, M. Buck, M. Saul.

+The meeting was brought to order at 9:01 CDT (US).

+### Antitrust statement and notice of recording – Jon Stine

+### Review of agenda and expectations for the meeting – Dan Cundiff

+### Open Voice Network: Organizational Update – Jon Stine
+* imminent sponsorship decisions by two major technology firms; significant interest in sponsorship exhibited by Tier 1 retailer
+* presentation of OVN "Communities."
+Composed of voice practitioners; moderated by Community members; tasked with advising standing committees, igniting new ideas and forwarding them to standing committees, helping staff and drive work and project groups.
+Overall, enables the OVN to "hear" the needs-interests-opinions of the voice practioner community.

+### Report, update from the Privacy & Security Work Group of the Technical Committee -- Mike Frazzini
+* M. Frazzini provided update on the work, decisions to date of the Privacy and Security Work Group.
+Noted the Work Group's decision to focus first on privacy, adopt a five-level framework (passive listening -> wake word/invocation -> application -> personalization -> emotion/sentiment, and to focus on four operational facets of privacy:  data ownership, data use, transparency, and consent.
+* M. Frazzini presented examples of the work to date (content compiled on a common slide deck in the Google Share Drive), noted further work to be done.
+* Discussion:  request from M. Brinas-Dobrowski for the Work Group to ensure language/nomenclature be aligned with that in the Master Plan; question-discussion regarding the anticipated recommendations from the OVN -- might some of these recommendations be mandatory?
+Might some be mere recommendations?
+J. Stine noted that there will be elements that that must be observed, as they are specified by such regulation as GDPR; there will be other elements which may reflect that which the OVN may wish to promote on behalf of all users, such as private data ownership or commercial data privacy.
+* Work Group meeting weekly; will report again to the Technical Committee.

+### Proposal, review of initial concepts:  Voice Registry System (VRS) -- Jim Larson, Maria Brinas-Dobrowski
+* J. Larson spoke to the recent discussions within the OVN Developer Community regarding the value of, and potential capabilities of, a Voice Registry System -- referred to as a "DNS for Voice" in prior OVN conversations.
+J. Larson proposed on behalf of the Developer Community that a VRS Work Group be formed, and tasked with initiating the process of defining the current problem and the capabilities of an aspirational future state.
+* M. Brinas-Dobrowski shared an initial overview of the VRS problem statement and potential solution archtecture, now available for review in the OVN docs repository on GitHub.
+* Discussion of the overview and steps to move a VRS Work Group forward.
+Recommended actions:  1) Work Group (and Technical Committee member) documentation of a) the problems to solve, and b) scenarios-stories that describe the use (and value) of a VRS.
+This to be brought to a new VRS Slack channel.
+2) the reading and review of the M. Brinas-Dobrowski VRS overview now in the Masterplan, and found here: https://github.com/open-voice-network/docs/blob/master/components/voice_registry_system.md.
+3) The recruitment of members and leadership for the VRS Work Group, and the scheduling of the first VRS Work Group meeting.

 # 2020-07-24 Notes of the Technical Committee Meeting

 Attendees: D. Cundiff (Chair), J. Larson, M.Frazzini, J.Iwasz, P. Bentsen, S. Baul, L. Lin, K. Dank, J. Stine, A.Dalloul, J.Crabb, S.Prayaga, M. Buck, M.Saul, M. Brinas-Dobrowski, J-C. Junqua